-EVEN MORE ....
+EVEN MORE...

-- Most adolescents who commit crimes come from highly vulnerable families; - Despite their difficulties, families (original, extended or foster) generally remain committed to the adolescent; - However, there is a tendency for youth worker to transform adults into "collaborator-supervisors", rather than strengthening the ties between them; - The adolescent therefore has the impression (perhaps with good reason) that from now on: everyone is against him/her. - The adolescent withdraws.
-Becomes angry.
-Uses drugs and refuses any form of help. - Comes to fails in his/her obligations (community work, probationary follow-up, DCSO); - Gets even further into the system. - Is even angrier; - Then one day said to himself: F\CK IT (Halsey, Armstrong, & Wright, 2017): as long as I'm treated like a criminal: I'm going to be a good criminal...
+- Most adolescents who commit crimes come from highly vulnerable families; - Despite their difficulties, families (original, extended or foster) generally remain committed to the adolescent; - However, there is a tendency for youth worker to transform adults into "collaborator-supervisors", rather than strengthening the ties between them; - The child therefore has the impression (perhaps with good reason) that from now on: everyone is against him. - He withdraws.
+He becomes angry.
+He uses drugs and refuses any form of help. - He fails in his obligations (community work, probationary follow-up, DCSO); - He gets even further into the system. - He is even angrier; - Then one day he said to himself: FCK IT (Halsey, Armstrong, & Wright, 2017): as long as I'm treated like a criminal: I'm going to be a good criminal...